List of active volcanoes in the Philippines

+Volcanoes in the country have erupted within the last 600 years, with accounts of these eruptions documented by humans; or have erupted within the last 10,000 years (Holocene).
 There are 100 volcanoes in the Philippines listed by the Smithsonian Institution's Global Volcanism Program (GVP) at present, of which 20 are categorized as "historical" and 59 as "Holocene".
 The GVP lists volcanoes with historical, Holocene eruptions, or possibly older if strong signs of volcanism are still evident through thermal features like fumaroles, hot springs, mud pots, etc.

 List of volcanoes

 The list below showing 27 active volcanoes in the Philippines was based on the PHIVOLCS list with some included from the GVP.
 The number is not definite and depends on someone's definition of "active" or historical time frame.
 Descriptions under "eruptions" were based on the GVP website.
 The frequency of historical eruptions excludes questionable or uncertain accounts based on the two sources mentioned.